 The Victorian house you see is not owned by us, although the former farm cottage is now a National Trust holiday cottage.
 The cottage has a drystone wall - an unusual feature on the island.
 This may have been built using stone from the ruins of the chapel which stood adjacent to the Oratory.
 In summer 2014 Wydcombe was the setting for a rare event.
 Two pairs of bee-eaters, brightly coloured birds from the Mediterranean, chose to nest here.
 Eight chicks fledged – a UK record.

-50yds (45m) before the field gate leading into a farm/wood yard, take the right-hand path which crosses through the hedge by a footbridge and gate.
+Just before a spoil heap about 50yds (45m) before the farm/wood yard, take a path on the right, turning immediately after a marker post with yellow footpath sign.
+This crosses through the hedge by a footbridge and gate.
 Keeping the fence to your left, continue on the path bending above Wydcombe House.
-Go through the gate and down to the track.
-Turn left and follow the track bending left.
-At the junction by the stream, turn sharp right to skirt Wydcombe House.
-Bear right by the ornamental stone arch and after 20yds (20m) follow the path straight ahead for 15yds (15m).
-Then take the path which bends diagonally right down to the banks of a stream.
-Go over the footbridge and follow the stony tree-lined track straight ahead.
+Go through the gate and down to a track.
+Turn left and follow the track as it bends left again.
+At the junction just past the little bridge, turn sharp right to skirt Wydcombe House on a path to the right of the driveway to the house, which soon becomes grassy.
+Bear right by the second and larger ornamental stone arch and after 20yds (20m) follow the path straight ahead for 15yds (15m).
+Then take the path which bends diagonally right downwards towards the banks of a stream.
+Go over the footbridge and follow the very stony tree-lined track straight ahead.
 When the path leaves the valley it emerges into a field by a stile.
-Cross through the gap in the hedges about 20yds (20m) in front, and cross the field to the top right-hand corner and a pair of stiles hidden behind gorse bushes.
-Cross the stile on the right and turn right after 5yds (5m) to join the diagonal path climbing onto Head Down.
+Cross through the gap in the hedges about 20yds (20m) in front, and cross the field to the top right-hand corner.
+Just before a pair of stiles in the bracken, take a path bearing right and follow a slowly-rising diagonal path onto Head Down.